HTML rendering in test emails

-Certain Chrome extensions will cause issues with Braze’s email editor (one example is Grammarly).
-If you’re using one of these, you should either:
+Certain browser extensions may cause issues with Braze’s email editor.
+One example is Grammarly) when used with Google Chrome.
+If you’re using one of these extensions, you should either:

-- edit Braze emails in a browser that does not have Grammarly
+- Edit Braze emails in a browser that does not have Grammarly as a browser extension

-- contact your Braze account manager and ask to flip your email editors to HTML only/plain text.
+- Contact your Braze account manager and ask to switch your email editors to HTML only or plain text.

-WYSIWYG (what you see is what you get) editor, so you should first ensure that all team members are comfortable with HTML before making this request.
+WYSIWYG (what you see is what you get) editor, so you should first confirm that all team members are comfortable with HTML before making this request.

-Emails render differently on different browsers and email clients.
-Record which browsers and email clients you’re experiencing issues with.
+Emails render differently depending on browsers and email clients, so take note of which browsers and email clients you’re experiencing issues with.

-Once you’ve identified which browsers/email clients are causing issues, let your developer team know that they’ll need to modify their HTML and make edits to accommodate those browsers/email clients.
+- Once you’ve identified which browsers or email clients are causing issues, let your developer team know that they’ll need to modify their HTML and make edits to accommodate those browsers or email clients.

-There are times when the preview in Email on Acid or Litmus still does not match what is sent via the Braze dashboard.
-One possible cause for this is the CSS in-lining that is performed by Braze may differ from the CSS in-lining performed by other tools.
-If you suspect that this is the case, contact your Braze account manager to ask for CSS in-lining to be turned off.
+There are times when the previews in Inbox Vision still do not match what is sent with Braze.
+This may be caused by the difference in CSS inlining performed by Braze and by other tools.
+If you suspect that this is the case, contact your Braze account manager to ask for CSS inlining to be turned off.

 Last updated on December 21, 2021